 Get inspired by these modern styled red envelopes for your wedding.

 Add umbrellas above the dance floor to create the perfect mood for your first dance.

-19: HIRE DRAGON DANCERS TO PERFORM
+19: HIRE LION DANCERS TO PERFORM

 20: ADD POPULAR ASIAN SONGS TO THE PLAYLIST

 Here's the Crazy Rich Asians soundtrack for some inspiration.

 One thing Asians love to do is to eat.
 And what better way to celebrate your culture than through your cuisine?
 If you’re lucky to have flexibility with your caterer, ask if they can make hedgehog buns for adorable photos!

 22: GIVE YOUR CAKE TOPPER SOME ASIAN STYLE